MallocNull/circlescape/protocol.md

 Because the body of the packet is a sequence of many different regions of byte data that is not delimited, it is necessary for the header of the packet to determine boundaries for the regions of data.

-* The first byte is the packet id, the necessary ones of which are defined in the _SERVER_ and _CLIENT_ sections.
+* The first byte is the packet id, the necessary ones of which are defined in the _BODY_ section.
 * The second byte is the number of byte regions in the packet.
 * The bytes following the second byte are a list of binary length segments, each of which correspond to the number of bytes in its respective region.
 They each follow this format:
     * If length is less than 254, the length of the region is stored in a single byte.